opensourcepos/opensourcepos/README.md

 If you're reporting a potential security issue, please refer to our security policy found in the [SECURITY.md](SECURITY.md) file.

-NOTE: If you're running non-release code, please make sure you always run the latest database upgrade script and you download the latest master code.
+NOTE: If you're running non-release code, please make sure you always run the latest database upgrade script and download the latest master code.

 ## 📖 FAQ